functionality-library/functionality.js/README.md

 - Now You Have Been Setup Everything
 - You Can Visit Functionalty.js Site From <a>Here</a>
 - Or This is A Quick Start From Here

+## <p align="center">Here Is What We Are Working On 🤞</p>
+1. Converting functionalty.js File Into TypeScript File
+2. Making File Supported By All Of Search Engines
+3. Making File Compressed
+4. Making A Documentation Website
+5. Adding New Functions